zdravkov/kendo-docs/aspnet-mvc/asp-net-mvc-3.md

             <link rel="stylesheet" href="<%: Url.Content("~/Content/kendo/kendo.default.min.css") %>" />

 3. Delete any existing **script** tags that include older versions of jQuery.
-4. Include the jQuery JavaScript file distributed with Kendo UI or a compatible version from other location.
+4. Include the jQuery JavaScript file distributed with Telerik UI for ASP.NET MVC or a compatible version from other location.
 Add a **script** tag in within the **head** tag of the layout.
     - Razor

             <script src="@Url.Content("~/Scripts/kendo/jquery.min.js")"></script>